 Driver Maurice Robinson appeared in Chelmsford Magistrates' Court via video link.
 The 25-year-old, wearing a gray sweatshirt, spoke only to confirm his name and address.

 Robinson faces 39 counts of manslaughter as well as charges of conspiracy to traffic people, conspiracy to assist unlawful immigration and money laundering, police said.

 “This involves a global ring facilitating the movement of a large number of immigrants into the UK,” prosecution lawyer Ogheneruona Mercy Iguyovwe told the court.
 She said that other suspects were still wanted.

-Plunged into despair Robinson made no application for bail.
+Robinson made no application for bail.
 He was remanded in custody until 25 November when the case will continue at the Old Bailey, London's Central Criminal Court, and he will enter a plea.

 The driver was arrested shortly after the discovery of the bodies in the early hours of 23 October a few kilometers from the English port of Purfleet.
 The container had traveled from the Belgian port of Zeebrugge.

 “The whole nation and indeed the world has been shocked by this tragedy, and the cruelty of the fate that has been suffered by innocent people who were hoping for a better life in this country,” British Prime Minister Boris Johnson wrote in a book of condolences.

 “We mourn those who have lost their lives.
 Our thoughts are with their families far away.”